-The Bob Dylan Archive highlights the unique artistry and worldwide cultural significance of Bob Dylan.
-Housed at The University of Tulsa’s Helmerich Center for American Research, the archive includes decades of never-before-seen handwritten manuscripts, notebooks and correspondence; films, videos, photographs and artwork; memorabilia; personal documents; unrecorded song lyrics and chords.
+The Bob Dylan Archive® highlights the unique artistry and worldwide cultural significance of Bob Dylan.
+Housed at the University of Tulsa’s Helmerich Center for American Research at Gilcrease Museum, the archive includes decades of never-before-seen handwritten manuscripts, notebooks and correspondence; films, videos, photographs and artwork; memorabilia; personal documents; unrecorded song lyrics and chords.

 New York Times March 02, 2016

 Tulsa, Oklahoma, is about to become the center of the Bob Dylan universe.

 The archives are deeper and more vast than even most Dylan experts could imagine,

 promising untold insight into the songwriter’s work.

 A new world of Bob Dylan is waiting to be discovered.